harvesthill/reddit-wiki-archive/steroids/thecycle/pct.md

 **Secondary:**

-* HCG (Human Chorionic Gonadotropin)
+* hCG (Human Chorionic Gonadotropin)
 * Aromatase Inhibitors

 **SERMs:** Classes of drugs in the SERM category include: Nolvadex (Tamoxifen Citrate), Clomid (Clomiphene Citrate), Raloxifene, and Torem (Toremifene Citrate).
 The nature of a SERM is that it exhibits mixed Estrogen agonist and Estrogen antagonist effects on the body.
 This means that although a SERM might block the effect of Estrogen at the cellular level in certain tissues, it can enhance Estrogenic effects in other areas of the body.
 These can be positive effects as well as negative effects.
 In terms of the effect of SERMs on endogenous Testosterone stimulation, they serve to act as an Estrogen antagonist at the pituitary gland, triggering the release of LH and FSH as a result.
-Elevated levels of Estrogen in men can and does suppress the output of endogenous Testosterone via the negative feedback loop, leading to hypogonadism.^(\[2\]) SERMs for this purpose are an absolutely essential addition to any PCT protocol and are not to be excluded under any circumstance.
+Elevated levels of Estrogen in men can and does suppress the output of endogenous Testosterone via the negative feedback llllll2\]) SERMs for this purpose are an absolutely essential addition to any PCT protocol and are not to be excluded under any circumstance.

-**HCG:** Human Chorionic Gonadotropin is, for the most part, synthetic LH.
+**hCG:** Human Chorionic Gonadotropisynthetic is an LH mimetic.
 It is a protein hormone manufactured in high amounts by pregnant females that contains a protein subunit that is 100% identical to LH, and therefore when administered to men, it will mimic the action of LH in target tissues, such as the testes.
-What results is an increase in Testosterone production via stimulation of the Leydig cells by HCG.
-HCG should never be utilized alone, as its nature as a gonadotropin will itself trigger a negative feedback loop whereby once HCG is utilized, the pituitary gland will halt output of LH until HCG use has discontinued.
-Therefore, HCG must be utilized prior to PCT or with a SERM and especially an aromatase inhibitor, as HCG has demonstrated to increase aromatase activity in the testes, resulting in rising Estrogen levels.^(\[3\])
+What results is an increase in Testosterone production via stimulation of the Leydig cells by hCG.  hCG should never be utilized alone, as its nature as a gonadotropin will itself trigger a negative feedback loop whereby once hCG is utilized, the pituitary gland will halt output of LH until hCG use has discontinued.
+Therefore, hCG must be utilized prior to PCT or with a SERM, oft-times with an aromatase inhibitor, as hCG has demonstrated to increase aromatase activity in the testes, resulting in rising Estrogen levels.^(\[3\])

 **Aromatase inhibitors:** These are compounds such as Aromasin (Exemestane), Arimidex (Anastrozole), and Letrozole (Femara).
 Rather than block the activity of Estrogen at the cellular level in different tissues, aromatase inhibitors (AIs) serve to lower total circulating Estrogen levels in the body by way of inhibiting the aromatase enzyme, which is the enzyme responsible for the conversion of androgens into Estrogen.
 The conversion of androgens into Estrogen results in excess Estrogen levels, which, as explained earlier on this wiki page, will trigger the negative feedback loop leading to suppression of Testosterone production.
 By way of lowering total circulating blood plasma Estrogen levels, AIs will engage the negative feedback loop in a positive manner and result in the release of LH and FSH for the manufacture and secretion of more Testosterone.
 This is essentially due to the hypothalamus realizing that circulating Estrogen levels are too low, and will attempt to increase circulating levels of Testosterone in order for a portion of the Testosterone secreted to be able to become aromatized into Estrogen in order to restore the hormonal balance.
 The main importance of aromatase inhibitors is the ability to mitigate the Estrogenic effects of HCG, if HCG is utilized in certain ways that will be expanded on later.
 It is important to note, however, that the majority of aromatase inhibitors have known drug interactions with Nolvadex that will reduce blood levels of those AIs.
 Very specific choices should be made in regards as to which AI is used during PCT with what SERM.